nmcl/sandbox/CuttingEdge/README.md

 There are a number of versions here ordered roughly by the dates in which they were probably last updated.
 However, there's no guarantee that the dates are accurate.

+Relevant licence files will be within specific directories.